johnzheng1975/POCDriver/README.md

- --rangedocs     number of documents to fetch for range queries (default 10) --updatefields  number of fields to update (default 1) --projectfields number of fields to project in finds (default 0 - return full document)
+ --rangedocs     number of documents to fetch for range queries (default 10) --updatefields  number of fields to update (default 1) --projectfields number of fields to project in finds (default 0 - return full document) --lookup        use lookup or not for range queries (default 0)
 ```
 Collection options
 -------------------